 Over time, there has been a change in the definition of a serious road injury (SRI).
 From 2009/10 onwards, an SRI has been defined as a fatality or an admission to hospital.
 Since 2009/10, police follow up with the hospital, and only those cases that are admitted are classified as an SRI.
 Prior to this, an SRI was defined as a fatality or transport to hospital.
 Therefore, AOD-stats users will notice a sizeable decrease in the number of SRIs between 2008/09 and 2009/10, largely attributable to this definition change.
 As well as this definition change, data may also be incomplete when an incident has not yet been approved by Victoria Police.
 This may be due to ongoing investigation or prosecution by the courts.
 Furthermore, an incident may not yet have been finalised and therefore cannot be processed by VicRoads due to incorrect and/or missing information.
-Finally, data may be incomplete when the incident record is returned to Victoria Police for amendment.1 https://www.data.vic.gov.au/data/dataset/crash-stats-data-extract.
+Finally, data may be incomplete when the incident record is returned to Victoria Police for amendment.

-SRI data were downloaded from VicRoads CrashStats (an online interactive statistics and mapping application for VicRoads RNDB road crashes) [13].
-CrashStats updates this online data on a monthly basis and is downloaded from this link:
+SRI data were downloaded from VicRoads CrashStats (an online interactive statistics and mapping application for VicRoads RNDB road crashes) [16].
+CrashStats updates this online data monthly and is downloaded from this link: